MileHacker Logo

 Health Recommendations

-No specific vaccinations are necessary for entry to China, unless you arrive from a yellow fever endemic area.
+No specific vaccinations are necessary for entry to China, except if you arrive from a yellow fever endemic area.
 However, several vaccinations are recommended for travelers.

 Recommended Vaccinations